zanedr/front-end-submissions-public/1703/mod-3/personal-project/jason-collins/check-in-1.md

 * Users can share their favorite recipes on social media
 * Users can search drink recipes (by any ingredient)
 * Users can login using a social media account
+* Integrate with Drizly to allow for users to do one-time orders for ingredients or set up a recurring schedule to be delivered.

 #### Biggest Challenges
 * Building a proper data model for the backend API's